statox/blog/src/posts/2021/11/eleventy_secrets.md

 - It prevented me to track changes in `node_modules/` and `docs/` (my local build file)
 - And it also prevented eleventy to try to build these directories.

-Now I have a new directory `src/secrets` which I want eleventy to build (locally) but I don't want to track on git (since that would completely destroy the purpose of all this encryption thing I've been doing).
+Now I have a new directory `src/secrets` which I want eleventy to build (locally) but I don't want to track on git (since that would completely defeat the purpose of all this encryption thing I've been doing).

 So I had to do the following: